Opportunities for Students of German

 German Academic Exchange Service (DAAD) Scholarships (for sophomores and juniors):

-Highly qualified undergraduate students are invited to apply for scholarships funding study, senior thesis research and/or internships in Germany (4-10 months).
+Highly qualified undergraduate students can apply for scholarships funding a study, German language courses, senior thesis research, and/or internships in Germany (4-10 months).

 University Summer Course Grant (for sophomores and juniors):

-The scholarship program aims to help students and graduates improve their knowledge of German (general language, special language) and their cultural knowledge of the country.
+The scholarship program aims to help students and graduates improve their knowledge of German and their cultural knowledge of the country.
 It provides funds to attend a broad range of three- to four-week summer courses at German universities.

 SIP is an opportunity for students in the U.S. and Canada to spend a full year studying and interning in Germany at a member of UAS7, a consortium of Germany’s top Universities of Applied Science.
 Students can also spend only one semester at a UAS7 University of Applied Sciences, completing the Study Program (SP).